 Despite Its Popularity, Acetaminophen Is Not Well Understood

-According to the Consumer Healthcare Products Association (CHPA), approximately 23% of US adults (52 million) use acetaminophen every week.
+According to the Consumer Healthcare Products Association (CHPA), approximately 23% of US adults (52 million) use acetaminophen weekly.
 According to the CHPA, acetaminophen is found in over 600 different medications.
 We all know acetaminophen relieves pain.
 However, despite the drug’s prevalence, scientists still do not fully understand how acetaminophen treats pain and reduces fever.

 Even though researchers know very little about acetaminophen’s mechanism of action, pregnant women have long been told that acetaminophen is the safest drug on the market for pain relief during pregnancy.
 Because of this, pregnant women use Tylenol and other acetaminophen-based medicines more than any other over-the-counter pain reliever.